 On Oct 3, the same day that oil and the overall market turned, AAPL topped out at 233 and began a precipitous decline that didn’t stop until reaching 142 — a stunning 39% decline to levels not seen since April 2017.

-During this period, there was no shortage of talking heads discussing the average selling price of iPhones, the company’s guidance, Tim Cook’s sartorial choices, etc. But, at no point did I hear anyone discuss the August breakout, the subsequent breakdown, the well-defined falling channel or the important Fibonacci and channel target that awaited at 144.48.We documented and/or anticipated each of these very significant events, calling for a short position on Nov 1 at 222 and charting the 144 target on November 14 when AAPL broke below 194.At no point during that slide did I feel the need to panic or wonder when/if the bleeding would stop.
+During this period, there were no shortage of talking heads discussing the average selling price of iPhones, the company’s guidance, Tim Cook’s sartorial choices, etc. But, at no point did I hear anyone discuss the August breakout, the subsequent breakdown, the well-defined falling channel or the important Fibonacci and channel target that awaited at 144.48.We documented and/or anticipated each of these very significant events, calling for a short position on Nov 1 at 222 and charting the 144 target on November 14 when AAPL broke below 194.At no point during that slide did I feel the need to panic or wonder when/if the bleeding would stop.
 I was equally confident in calling a bottom on Jan 2, 2019 when it began a 50% rally.

 Those who had enough confidence in AAPL’s long-term value to to have held long lost only 3.6% between Nov 2018 and May 2019.
-But, it was much more satisfying to gained 83% by shorting at 222 and going long at 144.
+But, it was much more satisfying to gain 83% by shorting at 222 and going long at 144.

 Not everybody is interested in making such directional bets.
 But, even buy-and-hold, quasi-index investors such as the $7 trillion manager to whom I pitched my short AAPL idea in November might easily have benefited by optimizing the timing of their purchases and sales of their largest holding.